chrisfalvey/chrisfalvey.github.io/README.md

 # Objective

-I am a passionate teacher with leadership experience, concentrating on developing and implimenting an Applied Curriculum accross multiple years.
-Beyond this, i develop and maintain complex planning and financial spreadsheets aimed at ensuring authentic growth in each.
+I am a passionate teacher with leadership experience, concentrating on developing and implementing an Applied Curriculum across multiple years.
+Beyond this, I develop and maintain complex planning and financial spreadsheets aimed at ensuring authentic growth in each.

 I hope to take my experience into an international setting shortly.